aparis69/aparis69.github.io/_posts/2018-3-10-Atmosphere Modeling By Sketching.md

 #### Projection and Conflicts resolution

 The first stage of our pipeline consisted of taking user sketches and translating these into densities in our atmosphere model.
-To do that, we simply projected every pixel of the sketch onto the corresponding sky layers and fill densities in the scalar fields.
+To do that, we projected every pixel of the sketch onto the corresponding sky layers and fill densities in the scalar fields.
-We also had a conflicts resolution stage, where we basically merged user constraints from different views : the shadow and sunny area specified by the user could have intersection/conflicts zone that we solved by some ad hoc rules.
+We also had a conflicts resolution stage, where we basically merged user constraints from different views: the shadow and sunny area specified by the user could have intersection/conflicts zone that we solved by some ad hoc rules.
 The next figure shows how the projection and the resolution works in the application.

 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/cloud3.png" width="480">